WCI-Computer-Science/WCI-Walks/README.md

 ```

 ## General info
-This web application is built with a Flask backend using the App Factory pattern.
+This web application is built with a Flask backend using the App Factory and MVC patterns.
 It's deployed to Heroku and uses a Heroku PostgreSQL database.
 It uses the default Jinja2 templating engine along with HTML and CSS for the frontend.